Kwame Otu

-Dreams FC

 Youth career

 Otu played for and is a product of the Dreams FC youth side Still Believe FC.
 He was promoted to the senior team in 2019.

-Senior career
+Club career

 In December 2019, Otu was promoted from the senior team in January 2019, ahead of the 2019–20 Ghana Premier League season.
 On 5 January 2020, he made his debut in a 1–o victory over West African Football Academy (WAFA), coming on in the 57th minute for Emmanuel Ocran.
 He scored his On 27 January 2020, he scored his debut goal after scoring a consolation goal in the 90+ minute in a 2–1 loss to Ebusua Dwarfs.
 He went on and played 10 league matches and scored in 1 before the league was cancelled as a result of the COVID-19 pandemic.

 With the league set to restart for the 2020–21 Ghana Premier League season, he was named on the team's senior squad list.

+After playing for fellow Ghanaian side Vision FC in Ghana Division One, on 1 April 2024, Otu signed with Finnish Veikkausliiga club SJK organisation.
+It was also announced that he will be loaned out to Ykkösliiga club Salon Palloilijat (SalPa) for the 2024 season.
+On 4 July 2024, Otu was further loaned out to Ykkösliiga club KTP.
+On 27 August, KTP exercised their purchase option and signed a permanent contract with Otu until the end of the 2026 season.
+KTP won the 2024 Ykkösliiga title and were promoted to top-tier Veikkausliiga.
+His contract was terminated on 2 April 2025 due to prison sentence.

+International career

+Otu has made three appearances for the Ghana national team in the 2022 African Nations Championship in January 2023.

+Conviction of rape

+On 11 February 2025, it was reported in Finnish media that a player of KTP was sidelined from the club's operations due to ongoing police investigation of a suspected crime.
+On 24 March 2025, it was reported that the suspected crime was rape.
+On 2 April 2025, Otu was found guilty of rape by the Kymenlaakso district court and was given a 22-month probationary prison sentence and additional 60 hours of community service and a total fine of €5,500.